How Protecting Your Identity Also Protects Your Credit Score

-The Australian Institute of Criminology reports that almost 20% of Australians have been a victim at some point in their lives, after having their personal information stolen, often without their knowledge.
-The experience has cost them time, money – and for 28% of victims – refusal of credit.
+The Australian Institute of Criminology 2023 study reported that just over 30% of Australians have been a victim at some point in their lives, with 20% having experienced identity crime in the previous 12 months after having their personal information stolen, often without their knowledge.
+The experience of having their personal information stolen has cost them money and time – 13 hours was the average time spent dealing with the consequences.

 If you want to protect your ability to secure finance, it's important to understand how identity theft can impact your credit score and what you can do to help prevent it from happening.